Quick Answer

 Rent in North Cyprus (2026)

-Kyrenia (Girne) is the expat hub of North Cyprus, with a historic harbour, marina, and the largest British and Russian communities on the island.
-It commands the highest rents in the north.
+Kyrenia (Girne) has the highest rents in North Cyprus, driven by its status as the expat hub with a historic harbour, marina, and the largest British and Russian communities on the island.

 Location1-Bedroom2-Bedroom3-Bedroom or Villa